multisensorylb/stats506/README.md

 I think I did not center the DBD100 variable in my resutls.
 I centered it now and got the same results as you for both B0 and B1.
 Karthik

+From Xinjun:
+Hi,
+I think DBD100 should be treated as category variable, not numeric.